sick-appspace-samples/Pages/readme.md

 ## Pages
 Introduction to creating application specific user interfaces

-### Description
+### Description:
 This sample includes a specific user interface for its application.
 The application itself has an integer variable which is incremented by a timer periodically.
 The user interface presents the incrementing variable, allows to reset it via a button and controlling if the timer is on or off.
 It is build with the UI-builder integrated in AppStudio.
 The UI-builder can be opened by clicking on the html file under page component -> pages -> pages01 -> main.html.
 When there is not yet a UI present in the App, the UI component and the UI files have to be created via the context menu in the working directory before the UI-builder can be used.
 There are different UI elements and mechanisms for UI communication (bindings) shown in this sample.